bossley9/dataserver/README.md

     ```sh
     nixos-install --no-root-passwd
     ```
 12. In the Vultr dashboard, remove the custom ISO.
 This will trigger a VPS reboot.
-Then verify you can access the server as `nixos@domain` or `nixos@ip` via SSH.
+Then verify you can access the server as `nixos@ip` via SSH.